Steel Hammer: Reception

 Reviewing the world premiere, of The Washington Post praised the piece as "an astonishingly compelling amalgam" of music and noise.
 Daniel Stephen Johnson of WQXR-FM said, "At its best, the music of Julia Wolfe is totally relentless, like a steam-powered drill boring a great hole right through the hard heart of a mountain."
 He added, "A bit like The Little Match Girl Passion of fellow Bang on a Can composer David Lang, this is a passion play for a sort of ordinary Christ figure, and their pure, exquisitely shaped sound lends Wolfe's work not a suitable elegiac tone, but the laserlike intensity demanded by her music's most luminous moments."
 Allan Kozinn of The New York Times lauded Wolfe's mixture of musical styles and wrote:

 The score draws heavily on classic Minimalist moves.
 Ms. Wolfe's opening movement, "Some Say," breaks down the phrase "Some say he’s from," in ways that recall Steve Reich's early tape pieces "It's Gonna Rain" and "Come Out."
 But where those works are based on plain speech, Ms. Wolfe turns the repeating words and phrases into sweetly harmonized vocal lines.
 Oscillating minor thirds and cycling, syncopated rhythms turn up elsewhere in the piece.

 But Ms. Wolfe's musical language reaches well beyond Minimalism.
 The third movement, "Destiny," is couched in dark dissonances that veer on cacophony.
 "Characteristics" is underpinned by what might have been a flamenco rhythm, stamped out by Mark Stewart.
 Mr. Stewart otherwise provided banjo and dulcimer lines that injected a bluegrass sound into this wild hybrid, and gentle electric guitar figures that added a hint of spookiness.
 And in the finale, "Lord Lord," the vocal lines sounded like plainchant, briefly.

+Theatrical adaptation

+Director Anne Bogart and SITI Company created a theatrical version of Steel Hammer, with text by Kia Corthron, Will Power, Carl Hancock Rux, and Regina Taylor, which premiered as a play at the 2014 Humana Festival of New American Plays.
+A full version with the Bang on a Can All-stars premiered at the Krannert Center for the Performing Arts in September, 2015.